 Extra clothes should be kept in your child’s cubby.
 Please remember socks!
 Babies grow quickly, so we will let you know when to replace these items.
 They should also be checked periodically to assure that they are appropriate for the season.
 It is also a good idea to provide sunscreen (6 months and up) and/or protective clothing for when we go outside.

-Bedding for the crib should include a crib sheet and a receiving blanket.
+Bedding for the crib should include a crib sheet and sleep sack.
 An extra set should be kept in your child’s cubby in case the bedding gets soiled.
 Bedding will be sent home at the end of the week for laundering, and when it is soiled.
-Any other personal item from home (stuffed animal, pacifier, etc.) that is age appropriate will be kept inside the crib as well.
+Any other personal item from home (stuffed animal, pacifier, etc.) will be kept in your child’s cubby when not in use.

 We have an open door policy here at Tender Years.
 You are welcome to come in and visit your baby any time you would like.
 We do ask that you be considerate of the other babies in the room that may be sleeping, or startle easily.
 Please turn off cell phones, and keep your voice low.
 Also, please remember to place your purse or other personal items out of the reach of curious little hands!
 In addition, we also have a shoe-free nursery to help provide the cleanest possible environment for infants who spend a good bit of time exploring on the floor!